 Automating drafting is all about reducing the mundane elements of drafting and keeping legal processes moving.
 The employment automation we're undertaking with TLT and its clients is a good example of how far-reaching the impact of a question can be.
 With specific reference to a section of the Clarilis questionnaire asking for the prospective employee’s grade, role and working hours, you can see how this single area of questioning drives 20,000 permutations of terms and benefits.

-Plus, if you look at the LMA based Leveraged Facility Agreement that we’ve enhanced and automated,” one question – “how many borrowers are there?" – drives over 1,000 changes across the core document.
+Plus, if you look at the LMA* based Leveraged Facility Agreement we have automated on behalf of many customers,” one question – “how many borrowers are there?" – drives over 1,000 changes across the core document.

 It’s easy to see how automations reduce the admin burden of drafting legal documents.
 And these changes go way deeper than a shallow find 'borrower is’ and replace with ‘borrowers are’ type of automation.
 Armed with the logic gained from the answers input, Clarilis can autonomously draft the vast majority of the content required, including handling the structural elements of the transaction and collating a suite of relevant documents.